 As regards trade repositories and ARMs that only report data reportable under MiFIR or EMIR, the Agency will contact them to establish appropriate channels for the provisions of those data.
-Should trade repositories and ARMs wish to actively report MiFIR and EMIR data to the Agency and / or report data other than those reportable under MiFIR or EMIR, they shall register with the Agency.
-However, in line with Article 11(1), second subparagraph, of the Implementing Acts, the process for the registration of trade repositories and ARMs will be limited to the identification phase (see Chapter 6.2.1 below) and to the assessment of their ability to follow the procedures, meet the standards and submit the data in accordance with the electronic formats established by the Agency.
+Trade repositories and ARMs actively reporting to the Agency MiFIR and EMIR data and / or data other than those reportable under MiFIR or EMIR, shall register with the Agency.
+However, in line with Article 11(1), second subparagraph, of the Implementing Acts, the process for the registration of trade repositories and ARMs will be limited to the identification phase (see Chapter 6.2.1 below)

+and to the assessment of their ability to follow the procedures, meet the standards and submit the data in accordance with the electronic formats established by the Agency.